Sonia A. Baxendale Chair

 Renowned for a wide breadth of executive leadership roles and team building skills, Ms. Turcke was previously Group President, Bell Media, Media Sales, Local TV and Radio, where she leveraged Bell Media properties and brands across all platforms to support its strong position in the competitive advertising marketplace.

 Ms. Turcke was formerly Executive Vice-President of Bell Field Operations, leading Bell’s team of 12,000 installation and service technicians in delivering Fibe TV, Internet, and other Bell residential and business services.
 Ms. Turcke joined Bell in 2005 as Vice-President, Customer Experience and Operations for Small and Medium Business.

-A member of the Women’s Executive Network Hall of Fame and named the 2015 Woman of the Year by Women in Communications and Technology, Ms. Turcke serves on the advisory board of the Queen’s School of Business and on the capital campaign for Queen’s Faculty of Engineering and Applied Science.
+A member of the Women’s Executive Network Hall of Fame she was also named the 2015 Woman of the Year by Women in Communications and Technology.
+In 2016, she was named one of Toronto Life’s 50 Most Influential People.
+In 2018, she was named on of Adweek’s most Powerful Women in Sports and one of Forbes 50 Most Powerful Women in US Sports.
+Ms. Turcke Chairs the advisory board of the Smith School of Business at Queen’s University and is also a member of the Board of Trustees at Queen’s.

-Ms. Turcke is a director of Greenwood College School, and holds a Bachelor of Civil Engineering from Queen’s University, a Master of Engineering from the University of Toronto, and a Master of Business Administration from Queen’s.
+Ms. Turcke holds a Bachelor of Civil Engineering from Queen’s University, a Master of Engineering from the University of Toronto, and a Master of Business Administration from Queen’s.